 - Step 2.
 ‘Connect’ – sending a personalised connection request, followed by a welcome message.
 Making them feel like a valued connection will mean they are more likely to converse and engage with you in return from the very start of your relationship.

 - Step 3 – ‘Converse’ – engaging with prospects and providing value to build the relationship.

 - Step 4 – ‘Convert’ – adding more value and then moving the conversation offline when the time is right, through a series of relationship-building messages.

-This may sound daunting, but in my Complete LinkedIn Mastery Course, I’ll take you through this approach step by step, and you’ll also have a number of valuable resources at your fingertips, including worksheets, checklists, templates and messaging scripts that you can use right away to get instant results on LinkedIn.
+This may sound daunting, but in my Complete LinkedIn Mastery Course, I’ll take you through this approach step by step.
+You’ll have valuable resources at your fingertips, including worksheets, checklists, templates and messaging scripts to get instant results on LinkedIn.

 My method is all about nurturing the relationship with your prospects and showing them that they can trust you.
 Show them you can find a solution to their pain points – the business problems that are holding them back.
 It does take a little bit of time, but when you’ve invested the effort in building a relationship you’re much more likely to close that sale – and it won’t feel salesy!